Most Hated NFL Players of All Time

 Teams: Tampa Bay Buccaneers, Oakland Raiders

 Famous words: “I’m going to make you say ‘please.’
-I’m going to make you say it, and then I’m going to leave half the autograph off.” — Warren Sapp on fans asking him for autographs
+I’m going to make you say it, and then I’m going to leave half the autograph off.” —Warren Sapp on fans asking him for autographs

 Bottom Line: Warren Sapp

 Warren Sapp has a bust in the Pro Football Hall of Fame, but the most infamous play of his career is one even he wishes never happened.
-In 2002, he leveled a blindside hit on the Packers’ Chad Clifton that resulted in a pelvic injury that left Clifton unable to walk without assistance for a month.
+In 2002, he leveled a blindside hit on the Packers’ Chad Clifton that resulted in a pelvic injury and left Clifton unable to walk without assistance for a month.

 To add insult to injury, after the game, Sapp challenged Clifton’s nearly 50-year-old head coach to “put a jersey on” for sticking up for his injured player, which got him blasted for picking on someone he knew wouldn’t fight back.

-18. Lyle Alzado
+19. Lyle Alzado

-Position: Defensive End
+Position: Defensive end

 Career: 15 seasons (1971-85)